-When you order either vegetarian or vegan at Subway, the Sandwich Artist may look at you funny and ask, “No meat?!”
-But trust us, it’s a reaction (and a facial expression) you get used to after a few years of eating plant based.
-Hilarious reaction aside, it is totally possible to eat vegan at Subway.
-You just have to know what to order.
+While ordering vegetarian or vegan at Subway, the sandwich artist may be slightly taken aback — but trust us — the reaction is something you'll used to after a few years of plant-based eating.
+That aside, it is totally possible to eat vegan at Subway, as long as you know what to order.

-All U.S. subway locations offer one fully vegan sandwich: the Veggie Delite, which consists of raw lettuce, spinach, tomatoes, cucumbers, green peppers, and red onions on 9-grain wheat bread.
+U.S. Subway locations offer only one fully vegan pre-made sandwich called the Veggie Delite, which consists of: lettuce, spinach, tomatoes, cucumbers, green peppers, and red onions on 9-grain wheat bread.
 That's the only pre-designed, fully-vegan menu item on Subway's U.S. menus — but there are plenty of other ways to eat vegan at Subway.

 Does Subway do vegan cheese?